johnpeart/johnpeart.github.io/src/posts/blogpost/2024-03-02-iphone-action-button-shortcuts.md

 ## More beautiful menus by hacking contact cards

 I've created a menu based on a hack I found on Reddit.
-It's actually two Shortcuts – one to create the menu, and one to show the menu – to speed up how fast the menu can be shown.
+It’s actually two Shortcuts – one to create the menu, and one to show the menu – to speed up how fast the menu can be shown.

-I've used `.vcf` files – the format for saving contacts to your phone's address book – to create the menu items.
+I've used `.vcf` files – the format for saving contacts to your phone’s address book – to create the menu items.
 It basically works the same as any other Shortcuts menu; but they retain the iconography, making them more glanceable (for me, at least).

 <figure>
 	<img src="/assets/images/posts/2024/03/02/push-the-button/my-action-button-menu.jpg" alt="A screenshot of my 'Actions' Menu, showing 10 shortcuts">